 On a Sunday afternoon, you’ll see an ad for an apartment on Craigslist that you are convinced is just what you are looking for.
 (It won’t be nearly as nice as your current home, but it will be Fine.
 Wipe away a tear.)
 Leave a message for the listing agent, and follow up with an email.
 And another message.
 Just for good measure.
 After all, great apartments go like crazy in this area.
 Finally, he will call you back.
 Insist on seeing the place as soon as possible.
-Show up with your boyfriend and spend some time petting the fabulous orange cat that lives there while you quietly agree that it is Fine, but not as Nice As It Was In the Pictures Online.
+Show up with your partner and spend some time petting the fabulous orange cat that lives there while you quietly agree that it is Fine, but not as Nice As It Was In the Pictures Online.
 Write a check for the deposit anyway.

 On your way to sign the lease, keep thinking about the closet doors that were solid mirrors.
 Really think about it– is that what you want to be looking at in your bedroom every day?
 Let those mirrors get uglier and more 1970s at every bus stop, and when you finally get to the listing agent’s office, tell him that you won’t sign the lease and you want your deposit back.

-Try to feel some sympathy for your boyfriend as you cry the whole bus ride home about how you will have nowhere to live in two months.
+Try to feel some sympathy for your partner as you cry the whole bus ride home about how you will have nowhere to live in two months.
 Try to remember that not only will he also be homeless, but he has been watching you cry for a month now.
 When you feel good and sorry for him, agree when he suggests you both “just go look” at some places to buy instead of rent, but demand that said places are within a ten minute walk of Davis Square.

 Set a strict budget.